 A. Liquidity Ratios

-- Current Ratio: Current Assets ÷ Current Liabilities (Measures short-term financial health).
+- Current Ratio: Current Assets ÷ Current Liabilities — measures the ability to cover short-term obligations.
+A ratio above 1 indicates good liquidity.

-- Quick Ratio: (Current Assets – Inventory) ÷ Current Liabilities (Assesses immediate liquidity strength).
+- Quick Ratio: (Current Assets – Inventory) ÷ Current Liabilities — evaluates immediate solvency by excluding less liquid assets.

 B. Asset Efficiency Ratios

-- Asset Turnover Ratio: Revenue ÷ Total Assets (Indicates how efficiently assets generate revenue).
+- Asset Turnover Ratio: Revenue ÷ Total Assets — reflects how efficiently assets generate sales revenue.

-- Return on Assets (ROA): Net Income ÷ Total Assets (Measures profitability of assets).
+- Return on Assets (ROA): Net Income ÷ Total Assets — measures profitability derived from each dollar invested in assets.

 4. Strategies to Optimize Asset Lifecycle